hermitcore/homepage/getting-started.md

 $ docker pull rwthos/hermitcore
 ```

-The following commad starts within the new docker container a shell and mounts from the host system the directory `~/src` to `/src`:
+The following command starts within the new docker container a shell and mounts from the host system the directory `~/src` to `/src`:

 ```bash
 $ docker run -i -t -v ~/src:/src rwthos/hermitcore:latest